Back arrow

 How much bleeding is too much?

 While heavy bleeding is expected, there are signs that the bleeding may be too heavy or unsafe.
-Call your provider right away—or go to the ER—if you:
+Per ACOG guidelines, call your provider right away—or go to the ER—if you:

 • Soak through 2 or more maxi pads per hour for 2+ hours in a row